ImpactGit/Codeverter-Public/README.md

 # CODEVERTER

 You can use this Excel tool to convert industry and sector codes.
-It can accept inputs according to the following:
+It can accept inputs according to the following code libraries:

 ANZSIC (Australia and New Zealand) \
 ISIC (United Nations) \